stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 Once the BTC redemption transaction confirms on Bitcoin, a Stacks miner processes it as a Stacks-on-Bitcoin transaction.
-The act of processing this transaction is the act of calling into the `.sbtc` contract to mark the pending sBTC peg-out as fulfilled.
-This burns the user's locked sBTC, and marks the peg-out operation as complete.
+The act of processing this transaction is the act of calling into the `.sbtc` contract to mark the pending sBTC withdraw as fulfilled.
+This burns the user's locked sBTC, and marks the withdraw operation as complete.
 It also updates the `.sbtc` transaction's knowledge of the wallet's UTXO set by clearing the UTXOs consumed by the fulfillment, and adding the change UTXO as a new UTXO that the wallet controls.

-### Peg-Out Congestion
+### Withdraw Congestion

-A key responsibility of the `.sbtc` wallet is to keep track of which Bitcoin UTXOs are under the control of the peg wallet, and which ones are tentatively consumed and tentatively produced by in-flight BTC redemption transactions.
+A key responsibility of the `.sbtc` wallet is to keep track of which Bitcoin UTXOs are under the control of the sBTC wallet, and which ones are tentatively consumed and tentatively produced by in-flight BTC redemption transactions.
 This is necessary because the system has no way of guaranteeing that a BTC redemption transaction will ever be confirmed.
 Instead, by keeping track of the in-flight UTXOs this way, Stackers may process multiple BTC redemptions in parallel while waiting for them to confirm.

-That said, the rate at which sBTC peg-out requests arrive may exceed the rate at which Stackers can fulfill them.
-If there are not enough unused UTXOs to fulfill a peg-out request, then Stackers _instead_ send a collectively-signed Stacks transaction to `.sbtc` that NACKs the peg-out request.
+That said, the rate at which sBTC withdraw requests arrive may exceed the rate at which Stackers can fulfill them.
+If there are not enough unused UTXOs to fulfill a withdraw request, then Stackers _instead_ send a collectively-signed Stacks transaction to `.sbtc` that NACKs the withdraw request.
 This unlocks the user's sBTC.
 The user may try again later.

 It is possible that the BTC redemption transaction does not confirm for some